-Superior 3.6 to 4 Points (High 'A')
+3.6 to 4 Points

-- Truly exceptional level of achievement matched by few (most likely fewer than 10% of the faculty) in the University. - (2) Level of achievement is considered significant when compared nationally - This ranking should be used judiciously and will likely call for justification if the evidence for such a ranking is not evident to the dean, provost, or president.
+- Truly exceptional level of achievement matched by few in the University. - · Level of achievement is considered significant when compared nationally - This ranking should be used judiciously and will likely call for justification if the evidence for such a ranking is not evident to the dean, provost, or president.